seaneagan/argo-armada/README.md

 from it, using the container image and embedded Helm chart defined in `generator`.
 This generated workflow template is then invoked as the last step, utilizing the workflow template `runtimeResolution: true` option.
-The generated workflow template translates the chart CRs into `armada/Chart/v2` docs and injects each of them into separate Armada CLI containers which invoke the `apply_chart` entrypoint.
+The generated workflow template tasks invokes the armada `apply_chart` entrypoint for each referenced armada chart CR.

 # Caveats

-* The `apply_chart` armada CLI entrypoint is [not yet merged](https://review.opendev.org/#/c/697728/).
 * In Airship 1, the Armada Helm chart placed tiller as a sidecar, this does not since it doesn't really make sense to have separate tillers for each separate armada CLI container.